We are working on a number of innovative new services to make our deliveries more competitive, efficient and

 The Paxsters were finalists at the 2017 Green Ribbon Awards and the 2017 NZ Sustainable Business Network Awards and won an Honours Award for Innovation Excellence given by the Norwegian Design Council in 2013.

-We are also working to help our delivery partners understand the benefits of electric vehicles.
-With assistance from EECA’s Low Emissions Vehicles Contestable Fund, New Zealand Post purchased five electric vans to assess their suitability for use in the courier fleet.
-The vehicles have allowed courier drivers to see for themselves what it is like to drive an electric van, so that they can consider purchasing or leasing their own.
+We have also been piloting EVs in our fleet.
+With assistance from EECA’s Low Emissions Vehicles Contestable Fund, New Zealand Post purchased five EVs to assess their suitability for use in the courier fleet.
+The vehicles have allowed courier drivers to see for themselves what it is like to drive an EV, so that they can consider purchasing or leasing their own.
 So far, the results have been impressive with drivers rating the new vans 8.5/10!